Balanced Scorecard: The Right Tool to Successfully Translate your Strategies into Right ActionsReading Time: 4 minutes

 - Defining your company mission and strategic vision.

 - Setting objectives for the four perspectives of the balanced scorecard.
-Check out this article by SME Strategy, which provides bright examples of strategic goals for each perspective of your BSC.

 Also note that even though the original BSC contained the 4 perspectives, your organization may require to customize this – substitute or include additional areas – to make your BSC most relevant for your business.